What does NJPAIP stand for? NJ Car Insurance Plan for drivers with points and or accidents.

-for drivers unable to obtain coverage in the New Jersey auto insurance voluntary
+NJPAIP Insurance is the assigned risk mechanism for drivers unable to obtain coverage in the New Jersey auto insurance voluntary market.

-NJPAIP was established pursuant to N.J.S.A.
+NJ-PAIP was established pursuant to N.J.S.A.
 17:29D-1 and implemented by N.J.A.C.
-11:3-2.1, NJPAIP insurance is the residual market mechanism for auto insurance in NJ.
-Assisting New Jersey residents that have risks not eligible for personal New Jersey car insurance from preferred NJ Insurance Companies.
+11:3-2.1, NJPAIP car insurance is the residual market mechanism for high risk auto insurance in NJ.
+Offering provider help assisting New Jersey residents that have automobile insurance risks not eligible for personal New Jersey car insurance from preferred NJ Insurance Companies.

-To find out how many total points that you have for a NJ PAIP New Jersey Car Insurance Quote visit the NJ Motor Vehicle Commission near you or order your NJ Drivers License 5 Year abstract online here and review your NJ Driver License history.
+To find out how many total motor vehicle commission points that you have for a NJ PAIP Car Insurance Quote visit the NJ Motor Vehicle Commission near you or order your NJ Drivers License 5 Year abstract online here and review your NJ Driver License history.

 - Is a New licensed driver